Ever fly a full service airline for a low budget cost? That was my experience flying Virgin Atlantic Economy Class.

 - Duration: 7h 49m

-Here is a photo of the Virgin Atlantic economy menu from my flight from NYC to London.
+Here is a photo of the Virgin Atlantic food menu for my flight from JFK to London.

 About an hour before landing we received a yogurt with granola, orange juice and a choice of coffee or tea for breakfast.
 I didn’t have any orange juice, but I did have the yogurt with some hot tea and it filled me up until I got picked up by my aunt and uncle at the airport.

-The flight was slightly delayed, but after a little over 7 hours, we finally landed in London.
-The Virgin Atlantic economy seats were comfortable and there was plenty of legroom.
-I was able to stretch my legs on occasion without touching the footrest.
-As a first time flier on their airline, the experience flying Virgin Atlantic Economy was impressive.
+The flight was slightly delayed, but after a little over 7 hours, we finally landed in London Heathrow Airport.
 The attendants were friendly and helpful when needed, I enjoyed my meals and due to my insomnia, the in-flight entertainment was perfect.

 Whether you’re a seasoned traveler or a first-time flier, I recommend flying with Virgin Atlantic from JFK to London.
 Book your ticket and embark on an unforgettable adventure!